danielsaidi/website_danielsaidi/pages/music.md

   <h1>Music</h1>

   <p>
-    Here are some bands that I have played with over the years, ranging from 1996 to today.
-I have only included bands that recorded and released anything.
+    Here are some of the bands that I have played with over the years.
   </p>

   {%- assign bands = site.bands | sort: 'last-updated' | reverse | where:'hidden',false -%}